Seattle Chinooks: History

 With the Pacific National League ending the season with four teams, Seattle placed third in the final standings.
 The Chinooks had a record of 78–71, playing the season under manager Dan Dugdale.
-Seattle finished 8.0 games behind the first place Butte Miners in the final standings.
+Seattle finished 8 games behind the first place Butte Miners in the final standings.

 Seattle did not host a Pacific National League team when the league continued play in 1904.
-The 1904 Seattle Siwashes continued play in the Pacific Coast League.
+The Siwashes continued play in the PCL.

 The ballpark

-The 1903 Seattle Chinooks hosted home minor league games at YMCA Park, also known as Athletic Park.
-Opened in 1895 at the corner of 14th and Jefferson, the ballpark closed after the 1903 season.
-Today, Championship Field soccer stadium of Seattle University occupies a large portion of the site of YMCA Park.
+The Chinooks hosted home minor league games at YMCA Park, also known as Athletic Park.
+Opened in 1895 at the corner of 14th and Jefferson streets, the ballpark closed after the 1903 season.
+Today, Seattle University's Championship Field soccer stadium occupies a large portion of the site of YMCA Park.